“The mathematical sciences particularly exhibit order, symmetry, and limitation; and these are the greatest forms of the beautiful.”

-A fundamental problem in inductive inference is how to learn the structure of unabeled data.
-This is known as unsupervised learning in machine learning, and clustering in statistics.
+A fundamental problem in inductive inference is how to learn the structure of unlabeled data.
+This is known as unsupervised learning in machine learning and clustering in statistics.

 This model demonstrates an important technique for dealing which such problems: the estimation-maximization (EM) algorithm.
-When data is missing, or analytic methods are not forthcoming, the EM algorithm can provide an iterative approach to a maximum likelihood solution.
+When data are missing, or analytic solutions are not available, the EM algorithm can provide an iterative approach to a maximum likelihood solution.